-One of the most expensive programs found within Administration is the Legal and Statutory Compliance Program.
-This is related to the Town's compliance ith state regulations.
+One of the most expensive programs found within the Administration department is the Legal and Statutory Compliance program.
+This is related to the Town's compliance with state regulations.
 It houses expenditures related to business tax receipts, elections within the Town, public records management, as well as the Town Attorney.
-While this program is responsible for the smallest portion of staff allocation at 8.40%, this program also takes up the largest portion of the Administration department's budget at 23.99%.
+While this program is responsible for the smallest portion of staff allocation at 8.40%, it also takes up the largest portion of the Administration department's budget at 23.99%.